adamluckydo/ontology/3_Buddhism/Buddhism.md

 “Deep is this Dharma, hard to see, hard to realize, peaceful and refined, beyond the scope of conjecture, subtle, to be experienced by the wise.
 For those with other views, other practices, other satisfactions, other aims, other teachers, it is difficult to know.”
 (MN 72 18.1)

 "There is that dimension, monks, where there is neither earth, nor water, nor fire, nor wind; neither dimension of the infinitude of space, nor dimension of the infinitude of consciousness, nor dimension of nothingness, nor dimension of neither perception nor non-perception; neither this world, nor the next world, nor sun, nor moon.
 And there, I say, there is neither coming, nor going, nor staying; neither passing away nor arising.
 It is without foundation.
 It continues not.
 This, just this, is the end of suffering."
-(UD 8.1)
+(Ud 8.1)

 “Where all phenomena cease, there all ways of speaking cease.”
 (SN 5.6)